 Rural Psychiatry Residency Program

-The curriculum of the Rural Psychiatry Residency Program is designed for its first-year residents to be woven into the urban program.
-This lays the groundwork for camaraderie with fellow residents and knowledge of the network of hospitals and clinics in the UT Health East Texas System.
-However, in their second year of training, the rural residents begin to focus on providing care in Pittsburg, Quitman and neighboring communities in Camp, Wood and Marion counties.
+In 2016, the rural family medicine program, after which the rural psychiatry program is modeled, began to reach outside the boundaries of Smith County.
+The curriculum of the rural psychiatry residency program is designed for its first-year residents to be woven into the urban program.
+This lays the groundwork for camaraderie with fellow residents and knowledge of the network of hospitals and clinics in the UT Health East Texas system.
+However, in their second year of training, the rural residents begin to focus on providing care in Pittsburg, Quitman and neighboring communities like Camp, Wood and Marion counties.

 Click here for application requirements